aspnet/LibraryManager/.github/CONTRIBUTING.md

 ## General feedback and discussions?
-Please start a discussion on the [Home repo issue tracker](https://github.com/aspnet/Home/issues).
+Please start a discussion on the [issue tracker](https://github.com/aspnet/LibraryManager/issues).

+We try to use the `Discussion` tag appropriately for topics that we're seeking more input about.

 ## Bugs and feature requests?
 For non-security related bugs please log a new issue in the [issue tracker](../../../issues).